-In section I, you will be given 45 questions that will contain only 1 correct answer.
-These are the single select multiple-choice questions.
-You will also be given multiple-select multiple choice questions; these are 5 questions that have 2 correct answers per question on the exam.
+In section I, you will be given 45 questions containing only 1 correct answer.
+These are the single-select multiple-choice questions.
+You will also be given multiple-select multiple choice questions; these are 5 questions that have 2 correct answers per question.
 For the single-select MCQs, you will find questions as sets as well as individual questions.
 However, the multiple-select MCQs will be discrete questions only.

 Section II of the AP Physics 1 exam has three 7-point free-response questions and two 12-point free-response questions.

 - The total number of points you scored in each section is calculated based on the number of questions you correctly answered.

-- This raw score is then translated into a weighted, combination score based on a predetermined conversion table.
+- This raw score is then translated into a weighted, combined score based on a predetermined conversion formula.

-- This weighted combination score is then correlated to the AP final score scale.
+- This weighted combination score is correlated to the AP final score scale.
 You can get a final AP Physics 1 score of 1 to 5.

 You will not be able to see your weighted combination score on the score report or even the individual score for each section.
-You will only be able to see your scaled score, which is a final score between 1 and 5.
+You will only be able to see your final scaled score, which is between 1 and 5.

 AP Physics 1 Scoring Table

-As we mentioned, your final AP Physics 1 exam score will be presented on a 5-point scale and will be the translation of your total score on the exam.
+As we mentioned, your final AP Physics 1 exam score will be on a 5-point scale and will be a representation the total points you score on the exam.
 On the scale, 1 is the lowest score and 5 is the highest score possible.
 It is based on this final score that the college admissions office will decide your eligibility for free credits and placement.